 The next step is to link a credit card to complete your registration.
-There’s no fee for joining; this is just how they will track your dining experience and credit your miles.
+There’s no fee for joining; this is just how they will track your dining experience and credit your points.
 You can add or change credit cards at any time.

 You don’t have to log in to view participating restaurants, so you can browse before joining if you want.

-Basics of Using the Program
+Basics of Using the Free Spirit Dining Program

 There are 3 membership tiers for the Free Spirit Dining program, each with different earning levels.